Purchase of veterinary medicines online and accessing

-Accessing Unauthorised Veterinary Medicines
+Unauthorised Veterinary Medicines

-Stringent rules apply to the importation of veterinary medicines from abroad.
-Where necessary, veterinary practitioners may apply to the Department of Agriculture Food and the Marine for a licence to import a veterinary medicine under the ‘cascade’ provisions of the legislation (a system for exceptional use where no authorised veterinary medicine is available in Ireland).
-Veterinary practitioners are also entitled to use human medicines under the terms of Article 10 of the Directive 2001/82/EC (the cascade principle) and under Regulation 18 (2) of the European Communities (Animal Remedies)(No2) Regulations, 2007 (S.I.
+Veterinary practitioners should note that stringent rules apply to the importation of veterinary medicines from abroad.
+Where necessary, veterinary practitioners may apply to DAFM for a special licence to import a veterinary medicine under the ‘cascade’ provisions of the legislation (a system for exceptional use where no authorised veterinary medicine is available in Ireland).
+Veterinary practitioners are also entitled to use human medicines exceptionally, where justified, under the terms of Article 10 of the Directive 2001/82/EC (the cascade principle) and under Regulation 18 (2) of the European Communities (Animal Remedies)(No2) Regulations, 2007 (S.I.
 No. 786 of 2007).

 The HPRA further understands that veterinary practitioners ordering human medicines from a human medicines wholesaler should not write a prescription (which should only be filled by a pharmacy currently) but that the records should be kept e.g. in the veterinary practitioner’s order book.
 It is suggested that veterinary practitioners making such orders could confirm in his/her order that the medicines sought were for use in animals under their care in accordance with the cascade and that the use was in accordance with his/her professional practice.

 The HPRA continues to work to improve the range of authorised veterinary medicine in Ireland through a range of national and international initiatives.